-Both LendEDU and Safewise use the most recent FBI crime data available as the basis for their analyses and ranking.
-Each take into consideration factors such as security programs and initiatives and then pairs the data with their own research methodologies.
+The NCHSS uses the most recent FBI crime data available as the basis for their analyses and ranking.
+The evaluation takes into consideration factors such as security programs and initiatives and then pairs the data with their own research methodologies.